Symptoms and diagnosis

 I will discuss the four truths that I’ve learned over these nine years.
 They’re just one sentence each.
 And I have them on a post-it note here on my desk and I see them multiple times a day and they work for me.
 Number one is you need to control your mind or your mind is going to control you.
 Our brains are hardwired to avoid pain and discomfort and to seek pleasure.
 So we need to control our brains.
 The second one is to embrace the pain and the difficulty that we all experience in life and use it to make you a stronger and more determined individual.
 Number three, what you leave behind is what you weave in the hearts of other people.
 Number four is pretty self-explanatory.
 As long as you don’t quit, you can never be defeated.

 You can do more than you ever thought you could do.
 We’ve got to have hope.
 We’ve got to have the belief that things are going to get better.
 So if you ever get in that situation where I’m too tired, I hurt too much, you’re only at 40% of your maximum.
 You have so much more left to give to yourself.
 So don’t ever think you’re out of the fight just because you’re hurting or you’re tired or you’re down.
 Find what is inside of you.
 Pull it out and use it for yourself.

 I agree that there are a lot of stigmas.
-From here up, I look very healthy.
+From waist up, I look very healthy.
 I look very normal.
-I’m on this podcast with you telling people you can do more than you think you can do, use pain to make you a better person, and things like that.
-But from here down, I don’t have a leg.
+I’m here with you telling people you can do more than you think you can do and to use pain to make you a better person, and things like that.
+But from below my waist, I don’t have a leg.
 And I’ve got all these scars, and I kind of look at my body sometimes, it’s all scarred up.
 But the way I look at it is I’ve earned those scars.
 I went through hell to get those scars.
-In fact, I’ve earned them.
-So I’m going to be proud of them.
-Instead of having the stigma.
+So I’m going to be proud of them, instead of having the stigma.